-Bangladesh, in particular, has witnessed a dramatic increase in dengue incidence in recent years, with an estimated 40 million people being infected nationally and 2.4 million annual infections (Salje et al., 2019).
-The first dengue outbreak in Bangladesh was reported in 1964 in East Pakistan, and the term "Dacca fever" was coined. casesThe first official dengue outbreak in Bangladesh was reported in 2000, and since then, dengue has become endemic in the country, posing a significant health challenge (Sharmin et al., 2015).
+Bangladesh has witnessed a dramatic increase in dengue incidence in recent years, with an estimated 40 million people being infected nationally and 2.4 million annual infections (Salje et al., 2019).
+The first dengue outbreak in Bangladesh was reported in 1964 in East Pakistan, and the term "Dacca fever" was coined.
+After that, there was a long period of no reported dengue cases in the country.
+The first official dengue outbreak in Bangladesh was reported in 2000, and since then, dengue has become endemic in the country, posing a significant health challenge (Sharmin et al., 2015).
 The year 2019 witnessed one of the largest dengue epidemics in Bangladesh's history, with over 101,000 cases and 164 deaths reported (Kayesh et al., 2023).
-In 2020, the number of cases decreased to 1,405 with only three confirmed deaths , but in 2021, there was an increase in dengue outbreaks again, with over 28,000 cases and 105 deaths reported (Hasan et al., 2022; Kayesh et al., 2023).
+In 2020, the number of cases decreased to 1,405 with only three confirmed deaths possibly a consequence of lockdown-related measures during the first year of the COVID-19 pandemic(Haider at al., 2023, JME). .
+In 2021, there was an increase in dengue outbreaks again, with over 28,000 cases and 105 deaths reported (Hasan et al., 2022; Kayesh et al., 2023).
 In 2022, an increasing trend of dengue outbreaks was observed in many countries, including Bangladesh, with over 60,000 cases and 266 deaths reported (DGHS, 2022).
-(Haider at al 2023, JME)Regional variation in dengue occurrence was also observed, with Dhaka Division, particularly Dhaka City, being the center point for dengue outbreaks in both 2019 and 2022 (Kayesh et al., 2023).
+The 2022 outbreak is characterized by late onset of the outbreaks with the highest ever reported deaths, partly attributed to the introduction of new serotype (DENV-4) in the country (Haider at al 2023., JME).

 The number of dengue cases has been steadily increasing, with significant variations in seasonal patterns and regional distribution.
 Analysis of data from 2000 to 2017 revealed that almost half of the dengue cases occurred during the monsoon season (May-August) and the post-monsoon season (September-December) (Mutsuddy et al., 2019).
-However, a shift in the seasonal patterns has been observed since 2014, with dengue cases being reported during the pre-monsoon season as well (Mutsuddy et al., 2019).
+However, a shift in seasonal patterns has been observed since 2014, with dengue cases being reported during the pre-monsoon season as well (Mutsuddy et al., 2019).
 In particular, during 2015-2017, the number of dengue cases during the pre-monsoon season was more than seven times higher compared to the previous 14 years (Mutsuddy et al., 2019).
 Climate changes, including changes in rainfall, humidity, and temperature, as well as rapid unplanned urbanization, were identified as strong predictors of an ecological imbalance that has led to an increase in dengue cases in Bangladesh (Mutsuddy et al., 2019).
 This suggests that the dengue transmission season could eventually extend to year-round transmission, with outbreaks occurring at any time.

 Identifying trends and seasonality in dengue cases can aid the authorities in Bangladesh in effectively allocating resources to control the spread of the disease.
-The objective of our study was to i) summarize the annual and monthly cases for past 22 years incidenceii) identify the seasonality of dengue cases and iii) identify whether dengue cases are increasing in the country or not.
+The objective of our study was to i) summarize the annual and monthly cases for the past 22 years by comparing the incidence of cases in the first and decade of this century ii) identify the seasonality of dengue cases and iii) identify whether dengue cases and deaths are increasing in the country